ilichka/mobX-snippet/README.md

         this.todos = this.todos.map(todoItem => todoItem.id === todo.id ? {...todoItem, completed: !todoItem.completed} : todoItem)
     }
 }

-export default new Todo()
 ```

-When we render this list of our todo its better to make in additional components, because
+When we render this list of our todo it's better to make in additional components, because
 mobx needs to observe only this list, not the whole component.
 Also use correct
 keys in list, to make mobx work correctly.